 Mr Spratt (the worker) was injured at work in a motor vehicle accident (MVA) on 11 October 2011.

 The injury was sustained in circumstances in which the worker could claim compensation under both the Workers Compensation Act 1987 and the Motor Accidents Compensation Act 1999 (MACA).

 The worker alleged that he sustained an injury to his cervical spine in the MVA and this was disputed by the employer.

-As a result of an Arbitration hearing in the Workers Compensation Commission (WCC) on 9 May 2015, Arbitrator Perrignon determined that the worker sustained an injury to his cervical spine in the MVA and he was referred for whole person impairment (WPI) assessment of the cervical spine.
+As a result of an Arbitration hearing in the Workers Compensation Commission (WCC) (now known as the Personal Injury Commission) on 9 May 2015, Arbitrator Perrignon determined that the worker sustained an injury to his cervical spine in the MVA and he was referred for whole person impairment (WPI) assessment of the cervical spine.

 The worker commenced proceedings against the driver and his employer claiming damages in the District Court relying on the MACA.
 The worker was assessed by MAS Assessor Dr Schutz for the purposes of seeing if his level of WPI was ‘greater than 10%’ as required by section 131 of the MACA to claim non economic loss (NEL) damages.

 Dr Schutz found that the worker did not suffer an injury to his cervical spine in the MVA and the worker was assessed at below the NEL threshold.

 The worker made an application to the MAS Proper Officer for review of Dr Schutz’s decision pursuant to section 63 of the MACA, arguing that Dr Schutz was estopped from finding that the worker did not suffer an injury to his cervical spine as determined by Arbitrator Perrignon on 9 May 2015 in the WCC.